 Assuming successful completion of the required clinical testing, the results of the preclinical studies and clinical trials, together with detailed information relating to the product's chemistry, manufacture, controls and proposed labeling, among other things, are submitted to the FDA as part of an NDA or BLA seeking approval to market the drug product for one or more indications.
 FDA approval of the NDA or BLA is required before marketing of the product may begin in the United States.
 The cost of preparing and submitting an NDA or BLA is substantial.
 Under federal law, most NDA or BLA submissions are additionally subject to a substantial application user fee.
-The current fee for FY2021 is \$2,875,842 (some small businesses may qualify for a waiver under certain circumstances) and an annual program fee, currently \$336,432, must also be paid for each approved prescription drug or biological product.
+The current fee for FY2022 is \$3,117,218 (some small businesses may qualify for a waiver under certain circumstances) and an annual program fee, currently \$369,413, must also be paid for each approved prescription drug or biological product.
 These fees are typically adjusted annually.

 The FDA has 60 days from its receipt of an NDA or BLA to determine whether the application will be accepted for filing based on the Agency's threshold determination that the application is sufficiently complete to permit substantive review.
 Once the submission is accepted for filing, the FDA begins an in-depth review.
 If the application is not sufficiently complete, the FDA may issue a Refusal to File, or RTF, letter, although the FDA may permit an applicant to correct certain easily correctable deficiencies in the NDA/BLA before filing without taking an official RTF action.
 Under certain NDA and BLA review performance goals to which the FDA has agreed, most applications for standard review of drug or biological products are reviewed within ten to twelve months, and most applications for priority review drugs or biologics are reviewed within six to eight months.
 If a sponsor submits a major amendment to a filed NDA or BLA at any time during the review cycle, the FDA may extend these reviews by three months although only one such extension is permitted during a review cycle.
-Priority review can be applied to drugs or biologics that, in the FDA's determination, offer major advances in treatment or provide a treatment for a disease or condition for which no adequate therapy exists.
-For biologics, priority review is further limited to products intended to treat a serious or life-threatening disease relative to currently approved products.
+Priority review can be applied to drugs or biologics, priority review is further limited to products intended to treat a serious or life-threatening disease relative to currently approved products.
 Priority review requests must be submitted in conjunction with the original NDA/BLA for which the sponsor is seeking the designation, and the FDA decision will be made in conjunction with its official action to file the application and begin the substantive review process.

 Before approving an NDA or BLA, the FDA will typically inspect one or more clinical trial sites to ensure compliance with GCPs.
-Additionally, the FDA will inspect the facilities at which the drug is manufactured.
+Additionally, the FDA will inspect the facility or the facilities at which the drug is manufactured.
 These pre-approval inspections cover all facilities associated with an NDA or BLA submission, including drug component manufacturing (such as active pharmaceutical ingredients), finished drug product manufacturing, and control testing laboratories.
 The FDA will not approve the product unless it determines that the manufacturing processes and facilities are in compliance with applicable cGMP and cGTP requirements and are adequate to assure consistent production of the drug or biological product within required specifications and the NDA or BLA contains data that provide substantial evidence that the drug or biologic is safe and effective for the proposed indication.